Triplets or More

 What are the infant death rates for twins and triplets?

 In 2006 in the United States, while 11% of babies of single births were born too early, 61% of multiple births ended up being born too early.(2) Being born too early increases the chance a baby will need costly hospital stays, have long-term health problems or die.
 In Utah, from 2004 through 2006, twins were 12 times more likely to die in the first year of life than were babies born as single births and triplets were 34 times more likely to die in the first year of life than babies that were born as single births.(5)

 Is the number of twins, triplets and more increasing?

 Nationally, since 1970, the number of multiple births due to fraternal twins has been rising.
-The cause of this increase may be due to an increasing number of women waiting until later in life to conceive, an increase in obesity and the use of assisted reproductive methods.1 In Utah over the past twenty years (1989 through 2008), the number of twin births has made a steady increase from a low of 766 babies born as a twin in 1992 to the high of 1,668 babies born as a twin in 2008.
-The number of babies born as triplets from 1989 through 2008 has been as low as 18 babies born as a triplet in 1994 to a high of 80 babies born as a triplet in 2000.
-In Utah in 2008, there were 51 babies born alive as a triplet.(6)
+The cause of this increase may be due to an increasing number of women waiting until later in life to conceive, an increase in obesity and the use of assisted reproductive methods.1 In Utah over the past twenty years (1989 through 2012), the number of twin births has increased from a low of 766 babies born as a twin in 1992 to 1,611 babies born as a twin in 2012.
+The number of babies born as triplets from 1989 through 2012 has been as low as 18 babies born as a triplet in 1994 to a high of 80 babies born as a triplet in 2000.
+In Utah in 2012, there were 78 babies born alive as a triplet.(6)